Being a long-haul truck driver is a physically and mentally challenging job.

 Living an unhealthy life as a truck driver can get you involved in accidents that even truck accident lawyers may find difficult to handle.

 For long-haul truck drivers who already live an unhealthy life, permanent lifestyle change is necessary.

-Health and Fitness Tips for Long-Haul Truck Drivers
+Health and Wellness Tips for Long-Haul Truck Drivers

 1) Eating Right

 Of course, it will not be possible for you to cook your own meals.
 However, instead of munching on junk food available on roadside kiosks, you can head for grocery stores located on highways.